BPHL-Molecular/JAXVILLE/README.md

 ```bash
 sbatch ./lyssa.sh
 ```
+#### Note:
-#### Note: If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" in the batch file that you will run (namely, pensacola.sh).
+If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" in the file lyssa.sh.